Return to Inner Peace

 Inner peace is not a place you earn after everything is fixed.

 Peace is not denial.
-Peace is not pretending you’re fine.
-Peace is the steady decision to come back to what is true, to what is grounded, to what God is speaking beneath the noise.
+Peace is not pretending you are fine.
+Peace is the steady decision to come back to what is true, to what is grounded, and to what God is still speaking beneath the noise.
+It is the quiet return to yourself when your thoughts are loud, your emotions are full, and life feels like too much all at once.

 Inner peace is the calm that remains when you stop fighting the moment.

-Most people don’t lose peace because they’re doing life wrong.
+Most people do not lose peace because they are doing life wrong.

-They lose peace because they’re carrying too much.
+They lose peace because they are carrying too much.

 Too many expectations.